 Linus: You don't believe the story of the Great Pumpkin?
 I thought little girls always believed everything that was told to them.
 I thought little girls were innocent and trusting.

 Linus: On Halloween night, the Great Pumpkin rises from his pumpkin patch and flies through the air with his bag of toys to all the children.

-Sally Brown: Do I get to go trick-or-treating this year, big brother?
+Sally Brown: Do I get to go trick-or-treating with you, big brother?